Digital Marketing Essential: mapping a Customer Journey.

 As consumer expectations change alongside behaviours, businesses have a huge opportunity to use the wealth of information at their fingertips.

-Using this to tailor their digital marketing plans to their audience means improving the individual customer experience, increasing engagement, and ultimately, sales by driving ROI (Return-On-Investment).
+Using this to tailor their digital marketing plans to their audience means improving the individual customer experience, increasing engagement, and ultimately, sales by driving ROI (Return on investment).

 Personalization Matters